Bapsi Sidhwa is the author of Cracking India and The Crow Eaters. She currently lives in Houston, Texas.

-Lahore is not just the city of my youth — till the late nineties I was more in Lahore than in the US.
+Lahore is not just the city of my youth.
+Until the late nineties, I was more in Lahore than in the US.
 I chose the stories and articles for the Lahore book for the quality of the writing, my respect for the authors, many of whom I know, and because the pieces engaged me as a reader.
 I tried to present a broad spectrum to show the many facets of Lahore.
 I also commissioned quite a few pieces.
 One Indian reviewer asked why I hadn’t mentioned street-children.
 Lahore has virtually none.
 The Lahoris take care of their own: children are adopted by madrassas or orphanages.
 Visitors are surprised at how well-fed Lahoris look.
-There are hundreds of langars in charitable institutes, Mosques, shrines, etc and no one needs go hungry.
+There are hundreds of langars in charitable institutes, Mosques, shrines, etc and no one needs to go hungry.

 You dedicated your Lahore anthology to your daughter Parizad whom you complimented as the quintessential Lahori.
 What traits should a person have to merit such a title?